DarkRTA/rb3/README.md

-SZBE69
+Rock Band 3
 =============

-A decompilation of SZBE69.
+A decompilation of Rock Band 3 (USA).

 This repository does **not** contain any game assets or assembly whatsoever.
 An existing copy of the game is required.